Colorado’s “stop and identify” laws require you to show the police your ID if the police

 There are two instances of police contact where Colorado law requires you to show law enforcement your identification (if they ask):

 Otherwise, you can decline a law enforcement officer’s request to see your ID.
 If you are unsure if you are being detained, you can ask if you are free to leave.
-If they answer no, then you must show your ID if asked because you are being detained.2
+If they answer no, you must show your ID if asked, as you are being detained.2

 Note that if you are a passenger in a car during a traffic stop, you do not have to show the police your ID.
 Only the driver does.
 But if the police suspect you of committing a crime, then you would have to show your ID.3